alex-vasiliu/iOS-portfolio/README.md

   * Fully written in Swift
   * MVVM design pattern with Service-Oriented architecture
   * SwiftFormat for code formatting
-  * Nuke for image loading and caching
-  * Calendar for events
   * Keychain to store user credentials and sensitive data
   * Data sources independent from ViewControllers
-  * REST API alongside Postman, Insomnia, Docker and pgAdmin
+  * REST API alongside Insomnia, Docker and pgAdmin
-  * Local notifications and Push Notifications with Firebase
+  * Local notifications
-  * MapKit and CoreLocation alongside Google Maps API for geotargeting, geocoding and reverse geocoding
-  * Realtime Messaging using Pusher
   * Networking Layer using Alamofire
   * UnitTest for algorithms and REST API